wp-plugins/easy-vkontakte-connect/readme.txt

 7. VKontakte Wall Analytics page.

 == Changelog ==

+= 1.8.2 / 2014-12-30 =
+* Added features setting VK Comments widget and Share Buttons for each pages and posts separetly.
+* Added Responsivity for VK Comments Widget.
+* Added ability to place shortcode in widgets.
+* Fixed problem with ad column.
+* Fixed wrong shortcode for polls in All Poll page.
+* Added evc-polls vk error 17 handler.
+* Added social-likes 2014-12-11 v3.0.10

 = 1.8.1 / 2014-10-27 =
 * New sidebar action: when leave the page.
 Increase your conversion!